 Tagged “The World’s Most Famous Algorithmic Reverb” by Universal Audio, this classic piece of hardware is the sound of every record and movie of your youth.
 No one creates more authentic hardware emulations than Universal Audio.
 This plugin is an exact copy of the unit and sounds the part.

-Who Should Use This: It is perfect for sound designers, mixers and producers who are looking for THAT SOUND.
+Who Should Use This: This is perfect for sound designers, mixers and producers who are looking for THAT SOUND.

 5. Audio Ease Altiverb 7

-Altiverb 7 was king of the hill for a long time and rightfully so.
+Altiverb 7 was king of the hill for a long time, and rightfully so.
 Their library is extensive, boasting some of the most creative impulse responses on the market.
-You have supreme audio quality at the touch of a button along with access to any space imaginable.
-They also do wonderful emulations of classic hardware pieces making this a real powerhouse!
+You have supreme audio quality at the touch of a button, along with access to any space imaginable.
+They also do wonderful emulations of classic hardware pieces making this an absolute powerhouse!

-Who Should Use This: I would highly recommend this software to anyone working in film, post or sound design.
+Who Should Use This: This software is highly recommended to anyone working in film, post or sound design.

 6. Fabfilter Pro-R

-Who Should Use This: This is a great choice for producers and mix engineers who are looking to be on the cutting edge of modern music production.
+Who Should Use This: This is a great choice for producers and mix engineers looking to be on the cutting edge of modern music production.